inviqa/MX_HelperBar/README.md

 * Andrew Bennett

 #### A story with a happy ending
-This module originated from a customer sharing some difficulty they were having with Magento 2 in a conversation with Grant Kemp, our Analytics Geek.
-Grant saw this as way to help improve Magento 2 so shared it as an idea for a module within Inviqa.
-From there James Cowie and Paal Soberg jumped on board enthusiastically and helped to evolve the ideas into a more compelling product.
+This module originated from a conversation between a customer and our analytics geek, Grant Kemp.
+Our customer was experiencing a difficulty with Magento 2 and Grant saw an opportunity to both help the customer and help improve Magento 2.
+He shared his idea for a module within Inviqa.
+From there, James Cowie and Paal Soberg jumped on board enthusiastically and helped to evolve the ideas into a more compelling product.

-This project had tremendous support from our other devs such as Alessandro Zucca and Richard Thomson who propelled it forward,  drove it over the line and made sure it looked great.
+This project had tremendous support from our other devs such as Alessandro Zucca and Richard Thomson who propelled it forward, drove it over the line, and made sure it looked great.

-Eventually it crystallised into this first version of the Helper bar which we are delighted to open to the Magento community.
+Eventually it crystallised into this first version of the Helper Bar which we are delighted to open to the Magento community.